-The Mai Tai drink is an absolute must-know cocktail recipe made with two types of rum, lime juice, orange liqueur, almond syrup and pineapple.
+However you make it, the Mai Tai is an absolute must-know cocktail recipe made with two types of rum, lime juice, orange liqueur, orgeat (almond syrup) — and sometimes pineapple.
 It’s nutty and fruity, with hints of vanilla and spices.

 More tiki cocktail recipes: Pineapple Tiki Punch • Boozy Dole Whip • Fish Bowl